khushaldogra/ReactJS_BigBrain/README.md

    * The player's performance in each question

 ### 2.5.
 Advanced Features
- * For `2.2.1`, when a new game is created, the user can optionally upload a .csv or .json (you choose) file containing the full data for a game.
+ * For `2.2.1`, when a new game is created, the user can optionally upload a .json file containing the full data for a game.
 The data structure is validated on the frontend before being passed to the backend normally.
-You should provide a copy of an example data file in your project repo.
+An example data file (2.5.json) is in the src folder.
- * If you implement this feature, you must attach an example .csv or .json into your repo in the project folder.
-This file must have name `2.5.json`  or `2.5.csv`.
-This is so we can actually test that it works while marking.

 ### 2.6.
 Linting
 * Linting must be run from inside the `frontend` folder by running `yarn lint`.

 ### 2.7.
 Testing

-For **component testing**, you must:
+For **component testing** we have:
- * Write tests for at least 3 different components
+ * Tests for 3 different components
- * For each of the 3 components, they mustn't have more than 50% similarity (e.g. you can't test a "Card" component and a "BigCard" component, that are virtually the same)
- * Ensure your tests have excellent **coverage** (look at all different use cases and edge cases)
- * Ensure your tests have excellent **clarity** (well commented and code isn't overly complex)
- * Ensure your tests are **designed** well (logical ordering of tests, avoid any tests that aren't necessary or don't add any meaningful value)
- * (We encourage you to only use shallow component rendering)

-For **ui testing**, you must:
+For **ui testing**, we have a single test for:
- * Write a single test for the "happy path" of an admin that is described as:
+ * The "happy path" of an admin that is described as:
    1. Registers successfully
    2. Creates a new game successfully
    3. (Not required) Updates the thumbnail and name of the game successfully (yes, it will have no questions)